 This course is the introductory module for new Supplier Diversity Professionals and for those in need of a refresher course.
-SD100, based in part on the DCAA-developed SBLO101, will cover basic descriptions, definitions, and requirements encountered by Small Business Liaison Officers and other Supplier Diversity Professionals.
+This course is based in part on the DCAA-developed SBLO101.
+This course will cover basic descriptions, definitions, and requirements encountered by Small Business Liaison Officers and other Supplier Diversity Professionals.
 In addition, it will cover the history of the laws that led to the formation of the Supplier Diversity profession.
-(0.4 CLC)

 This course has two parts.
-SD101A details the required elements of a subcontracting plan as dictated by various Government and commercial entities.
+Part 1 details the required elements of a subcontracting plan as dictated by various Government and commercial entities.
 Different types of subcontracting plans will be explained.
 Second Tier subcontracting plans will be discussed.
-SD101B provides instruction and guidance for developing a subcontracting plan.
-(0.4 CLC)
+Part 2 provides instruction and guidance for developing a subcontracting plan.

 There is one certification exam which encompasses the information contained within the six ASDP courses.
 Although completion of the courses is not required in order to be eligible to take the certification exam, completion the courseware is highly recommended.

 The ASDP currently offers one level of certification: Certified Supplier Diversity Professional (CSDP).

 Prerequisites for certification are outlined below:

 - Member in good standing with the ASDP.
 Yearly dues are paid in full.

 - Educational Experience : Minimum of B.S. or B.A. degree.
 A waiver of the Educational Experience requirement can be obtained by submitting an Educational Experience Waiver Form, if the applicant has worked in the Supplier Diversity field for a minimum of eight (8) years.